pedronachtigall/CodAn/README.md

 The user can also create an environment with the command: `conda create -n codan_env -c bioconda codan`.
 Then, activate the environment `conda activate codan_env` to run CodAn in Linux and MacOS systems.

+- If need, add the conda-forge in the command: `conda create -n codan_env -c bioconda -c conda-forge codan`
 - Please, notice that the Conda installation of CodAn does not download the models used in predictions.
 Download the model specific to your usage [here](https://github.com/pedronachtigall/CodAn/tree/master/models) or using `wget` and decompress the model (by using `unzip` or other tool) to be set in the `-m` parameter.

 :warning: **Docker installation**